How does it work?

 By focusing on and correcting data quality issues in ITMATT, posts are able to leverage ITMATT to its full potential as the basis for electronic clearance of postal items.
 When advance electronic information is accurate and complete the following customs clearance waste areas can be avoided:

 - opening packets and parcels to verify declaration

 - sending letters or making other contact with receiver to request additional information (e.g. invoices, proof of payment,…)

 - storage and material handling costs related to customs

 - procedures to collect taxes/duties from receiver and recovery of tax/duties for returns

 ITMATT DQM Support

 The ITMATT DQM Support Desk provides technical support to all posts exchanging ITMATT messages with access to the tool.
 Access to the tool is subject to meeting the access requirements.
-In respect of the personal private data (PPD) contained within ITMATT messages and therefore within ITMATT DQM, access is provided only to personnel who are individually authorised by their organisation to have access to PPD.
+In respect of the personal private data contained within ITMATT messages and therefore within ITMATT DQM, access is provided only to personnel who are individually authorised by their organisation to have access to such personal data.